VirtoCommerce/vc-platform/docs/user-guide/merchandise-management/catalog-export.md

 ## Control export progress

-In nextscreen click the вЂњStart exportвЂќ button and the system will start the exporting process.
+In nextscreen click the `Start export` button and the system will start the exporting process.

 You will be informed about your exporting progress status by a special notification event in the notification area and in the blade that contains exporting progress information and errors.